apivideo/videoModeration/README.md

 * Sign up for your [api.video](http://my.api.video/register/community) key.
 The sandbox key gives you unlimited free uploads, but thye are deleted after 72 hours.
 * Sign up for your [HiveAI](https://thehive.ai/signup) API key.
 You will need to ask for the key you want - video moderation.
 They currently have 2 products: one for short videos (~30s), and another for long.
 Both analyze 1 frame per second, so I would recommend the "long" API.

+* Create a delegated upload token for api.video.
+Here's a [tutorial how](https://api.video/blog/tutorials/delegated-uploads).
+The add this in line 48 of public/indexchunks.html.
+Also note: if you move from Sandbox to production on api.video (or vie-versa), you'll need  a new delegated token for the new environment.

 ### Deploying

 The code is NodeJS, so you'll need to install all the node dependencies: ```npm install```